 We have diagnosed and treated many cases of Parvovirus and Kennel Cough at our surgery.
 Vaccination is crucial for prevention.

-We have recently changed our vaccination protocol in adult dogs because studies have shown that vaccination against the core diseases (the C3) need only be done every THREE YEARS.
-However, the Kennel Cough vaccination must still be given YEARLY.
+Our vaccination protocol follows the World Small Animal Veterinary Association guidelines.
+We vaccinate adult dogs against the core diseases (the C3) every THREE YEARS, and against Kennel Cough YEARLY.
 As Kennel Cough is spread by aerosol in the breeze, vaccination is even advised for dogs with no direct contact with other dogs.

 At Nicklin Way Vets Surgery, our puppy vaccination protocol gives your puppy immunity against seven diseases.
 We recommend your puppy is vaccinated at 6, 9 and 12 weeks then a yearly booster for life.
 However, if you have missed these time periods, an alternative plan can be made by our vets to ensure your puppy gets the cover he needs from the time he is in your care.